-At December 31, 2002, the Operating Partnership had six properties under construction.
+The Company has six properties currently under construction.
 Commitments to complete these projects totaled approximately \$405.9 million at December 31, 2002.
 Of the remaining commitment, \$371.7 million of the costs will be covered under its existing construction loans.